coryhouse/a11y/README.md

 - For toggles, make it clear whether it's selected.
 And what will happen if it's clicked.
 For example prefer "Currently muted, click to unmute" over "muted".
 - Announce when something is expanded or collapsed.

+## A11y Audit Checklist

+- [ ] Is first tab "skip to main content"?
+- [ ] Are form labels tied to the input?
+- [ ] Are form errors announced immediately, and marked as errors?
+- [ ] Are required fields marked?
+- [ ] Is Navigation well-named?
+- [ ] Is the markup semantic?
+- [ ] Are useful landmarks displayed in the rotor?
+(Are roles applied when relevant?)

 ## A11y Tools

 - Chrome Audits tab (powered by [Lighthouse](https://developers.google.com/web/tools/lighthouse))